EMDR and Autism, ADHD, and Trauma: Using EMDR Therapy in Ways That Support Neurodivergent Processing

 But that can change.

-If you’re looking for a neurodiversity-affirming therapist trained in adapted EMDR, contact me for a free 15-minute consultation to get your questions answered.
+If you’re looking for a neurodiversity-affirming therapist trained in adapted EMDR, contact Shore Therapy for a free 15-minute consultation to get your questions answered.
 I am a certified EMDR therapist who specializes in neurodiversity-affirming trauma therapy.
 I offer in-office therapy support at the quiet and cozy Shore Therapy office in Evanston, Illinois, just adjacent to Chicago.
 I also provide EMDR therapy online via telehealth with PSYPACT in over 40 states across the U.S. if being in your own home environment helps therapy feel more comfortable for you.